Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 * The _identifiers_ dictionary contains identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.

-  If any of the identifier pairs contains an empty or null value as the `identifier type` or `identifier`, then it will be ignored.
+  If any of the identifier pairs contains an empty or null value as the `identifier type`, then it will be ignored.

 * The _authenticationState \(VisitorIDAuthenticationState\)_ indicates the authentication state of the user and contains one of the `VisitorID.AuthenticationState` values:
   * `ACPMobileVisitorAuthenticationState.AUTHENTICATED`